 Hopefully, the new refrigerator you choose will be with you for many years.
 The relationship will prove to be a happier one if you treat yourself to a few useful features.
 Always opt for glass shelves since they're easier to clean, and you can easily see through them when looking for certain items.
 Adjustable shelves are a must and should be easy to maneuver.

-Some refrigerators offer vacuum-sealed crisper drawers, and these will keep your vegetables fresher for longer.
-Look for multiple climate-control settings that let you change the settings in various drawers to accommodate meats, cheeses or fruits as needed.
+Some refrigerators offer vacuum-sealed crisper drawers, and these will keep your vegetables fresher, longer.
+Look for multiple climate-control settings that let you change the settings in various drawers to accommodate meat, cheese, or fruit as needed.
 The door within a door is another excellent feature in which a small door is added to the main door.
-This compartment grants you easy access to condiments, milk and other items for which you reach often without opening the larger fridge door.
+These door bins grant you easy access to condiments, milk, and other items that you reach for often without opening the larger refrigerator door.

 Many modern fridges also include a second evaporator.
 The evaporator is the part of the fridge that makes cold air, and usually, the refrigerator and freezer share one unit.
 This can cause the food in your fridge to get too much cold air while the freezer is cooling down and vice versa.
 A second evaporator solves this problem and keeps freezer smells and other funky odors from creeping into your fridge and taking hold.

-Remember the little things too.
-Small but mighty, LED lighting is efficient and long lasting and eliminates the hunt for that special appliance bulb when the fridge light burns out.
-It's also important to make sure drawers slide open easily and that the fridge doors will swing shut with just a tap when your hands are full.
+Remember the little things, too.
+Small but mighty, LED lighting is efficient, long-lasting, and eliminates the hunt for that special appliance bulb when the light burns out.
+It's also important to make sure drawers slide open easily and that the doors will swing shut with just a tap when your hands are full.

 Colors work for some kitchens, but stainless steel is by far the most popular finish available today.
-Brushed and black stainless options help hide fingerprints and smudging better than almost any other surface, and they're easy to keep clean.
-You can also choose to have a custom finish applied that matches your cupboards and allows your fridge to blend seamlessly into the kitchen.
-This custom option is expensive but is a nice touch in a luxury kitchen.
+Brushed and black fingerprint-resistant stainless steel hides smudging better than almost any other surface, and they're easy to keep clean.
+You can also choose to have integrated refrigerator that matches your kitchen cabinets and allows your fridge to blend in seamlessly.